 - Can be bought in capsule form

-- Not as many flavour choices as other options on this list
+- Not as many flavor choices as other options on this list

 Urban Grind Chicory Joe – Best Chicory Coffee Grounds